SimHoZebs/personal-site/content/blogs/How Did I Get Here.md

 I started to think, "Maybe I'm in the wrong major."

 This was terrifying.
 Throughout high school, I woke up at 6 AM and studied in the school library till 10 PM every day - including all public holidays - so I could stand a chance against others trying to take one of the ~40 spots available to major in Stem cell and Regenerative Biotechnology.
-I failed once, so I spent another excruciating year studying for the entrance exam.
-After years of effort, I joined one of the top universities in Korea for biotechnology, just to find something else much more enjoyable.
+When I got rejected by all universities, I spent another excruciating year studying for the entrance exam.
+After years of effort, I joined one of the top universities in Korea for biotechnology...
+Just to find something else much more enjoyable.

-And how was I going to justify ditching cellular agriculture?
+How was I going to justify ditching cellular agriculture?
 I had planned my education in the path that would eventually contribute to solving problems endangering humanity's survival.
 Software development, on the other hand, was purely entertaining.
 It was fun seeing my work come to life immediately, and that was all there was to it.
 I had to pick between personal joy and the greater good.

 ![](../../src/assets/blogs/19esc.jpg)
 Speaking of the greater good...